-- The Financial Aid Specialist must review the student's verification packet and ISIR verifying the items/information selected for verification are complete and match the ISIR.
-This process is done by using FCTC's Verification Comparison Form (VCF). - o If further clarification is needed on any item, the Financial Aid Specialist will contact the student to resolve the issue. - The Financial Aid Specialist should complete the VCF as the document prescribes, going down each row as it called for per the tracking group. - The VCF must be completed in full. - For items included in the verification group where the answers would be zero, a zero (o) should be entered rather the question being skipped or left blank. - For items in the tracking group, which are not applicable, a line/dash must be entered in the box and the N/A column should be marked. - If all information matches and is correct, the VCF must reflect this by selecting the "Match" column appropriately. - o If any row in the VCF is marked with a "No" - Once the VCF is completed in its entirety, sign and date the bottom of the form confirming all necessary information has been reviewed and is correct. - Errors/Inconsistences - All inconsistences or verification items that do not match must be resolved prior to the student being awarded. - Correcting the items can be handled by: - The Financial Aid Specialist corrects the items via the Federal Government's CPS system or - The student corrects the information in their FAFSA online. - Once the new corrected ISIR is received in the Financial Aid Department, the Financial Aid Specialist must review the new ISIR verifying all information is consistent with the verification documents and complete a new VCF. - Once the new VCF is completed in its entirety, sign and date the bottom of the form confirming all necessary information has been reviewed and is correct. - Once verification is complete, the file is ready to be awarded.
+- The Financial Aid Specialist will review the completed ISIR Verification packet to check that the information selected for verification is complete and match the ISIR requirements.
+This process is done by using FCTC's Verification Comparison Form (VCF).
+The form will be completed as per the tracking group guidelines. - The Financial Aid Specialist will contact the student of documents needing clarification. - For items included in the verification group where the answers would be zero, a zero (0) should be entered rather the question being skipped or left blank. - For items in the tracking group, which are not applicable, a line/dash must be entered in the box and the N/A column should be marked. - The "Match" column will be selected for all correct items. - The VCF is completed in its entirety, signed, and dated the bottom confirming all necessary information has been reviewed and is correct. - Errors/Inconsistences - All inconsistences or verification items that do not match must be resolved prior to the student being awarded. - Correcting items will be handled by the Financial Aid Specialist via the Federal Government's CPS system or, the student corrects the information in their FAFSA online. - Once the new corrected ISIR is received in the Financial Aid Department, the Financial Aid Specialist will review the new ISIR verifying all information is consistent with the verification documents and complete a new VCF. - The new completed VCF is signed and dated confirming all necessary information has been reviewed and is correct. - The completed verification filed and is ready to be awarded.